- Graduate Computing Facility

 Nigel Hall is in charge of the Insect Hut (third floor, roof) for all your creepy-crawly needs!

-Barrie Fuller is the Chemical Safety Officer and will tell you all you need to know about filling in COSHH forms, finding MSDS and the disposal of hazardous chemicals.
-Check with your group first if there is someone in charge of health and safety, and they'll explain all you need to know, or you can also refer to the Health and Safety pages.
+Ian Goldstone is Department Safety Officer and will tell you all you need to know about filling in Risk Assessments, finding MSDS and the disposal of hazardous chemicals.
+You can also refer to the Health and Safety pages.